andrewtdiz/tsmarkdown/compiled-test.md

-Here's a list of items:
+`Here's a list of items:
-- Apple
-- Banana
-- Cherry
+- Apple- Banana- Cherry`